What to Do About a Neighbor's Noise

-When you do find the local noise ordinances that apply to the area that you live in, don't be surprised to find out that the laws set aside certain times of the day when there is supposed to be a general quite.
+When you do find the local noise ordinances that apply to the area that you live in, don't be surprised to find out that the laws set aside certain times of the day when there is supposed to be a general quiet.
 These hours range and depend upon the day.
-For example, the laws in your city may designate this quite time to be between the hours of 11p.m. and 6a.m.
-Monday through Friday, and from 11p.m. to 8a.m. on Saturday and Sunday.
-So, if the construction on the house next to you starts up at 6 in the morning on Saturday, they may be in trouble.

 In addition, many cities and towns also have some prohibition on sustained noise levels above a certain decibel.
-If, for instance, your neighbor insists on playing hardcore metal rock at a very high level from noon till 9p.m. he could be violating this law.
-If a neighbor complains about such a noise, the police will often investigate by placing a decibel meter near the property line and take a reading over a period of time.
+Police will often investigate by placing a decibel meter near the property line and take a reading over a period of time.

-Mediation.
-This is one step before going to the police and only necessary if you enjoy a good relationship with your neighbor and want it to continue.
+- Mediation - This is only necessary if you enjoy a good relationship with your neighbor and want it to continue.
 The mediator will invite you and your neighbor to sit down together and try to hash out a solution to the noise problem.
 These mediation services are generally available in most cities and sometimes are free or low-cost.

-File a lawsuit.
-This is the last resort.
-If the police fail to investigate (some cities only allow police to investigate if two or more people complain about the noise), or otherwise do not judge a noise violation, you can file a claim in small claims court.
+- File a lawsuit - If the police fail to investigate, or otherwise do not judge a noise violation, you can file a claim in small claims court.
 Most small claims courts are easy to navigate because they are designed for citizens, not attorneys.

 In order to win your case in small claims court, you will need to prove that there is excessive and disturbing noise and that your neighbor is the source of the noise.
 Next, you will need to show that your quiet enjoyment of your home is being disrupted and that you have previously asked the person to stop making the noise.
 You will need evidence to prove your case.
 Evidence can be found in copies of documents requesting that your neighbors quiet down, witnesses, recordings of the noise and even your own testimony.

-One often asked sub-question in this category is how much should you ask for in your small claims suit.
 In most states, small claims judgments are limited to maximums ranging from $2,500 to $7,500.
 A good starting point is $20 to $30 per day that the noise disrupted you.
-If your job performance was affected (perhaps you work from home), or you cannot get sleep because of the noise, asking for $100 per day is not unreasonable.
+If your job performance was affected you may be able to claim a higher amount.

-Yes.
-According to the National Institute on Deafness and Other Communication Disorders (www.nidcd.nih.gov), noise of only 85 decibels (60 decibels is the sound of a normal conversation) can cause noise-induced hearing loss.
-Chainsaws, jackhammers and other heavy equipment normally ring in at over 100 dB, and other sounds are regularly above 85dB as well.
-For example, regular exposure to sounds over 110 dB can cause permanent hearing loss, while sustained sounds over 100 dB can also cause damage to your hearing.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), noise of only 85 decibels (60 decibels is the sound of a normal conversation) can cause noise-induced hearing loss over time.